hackupc/old-v2-hackupc-landing/README.md

 npm install
 ```

-Use `npm run start` to compile and serve the build directory in real time.
-It reloads everytime there's a change.
+Use `npm run start` to compile and serve the build directory in real-time.
+It reloads every time there's a change.
 Then view the website at [https://localhost:3000](https://localhost:3000)

 ```sh
 npm run start